santoshmn26/Exam-Preparation-For-Hadoop-Spark-developer-CCA175/Sqoop/Readme.md

 we can use --Query tag to filter the data from the table and import the data.

 **20. Import data from specific columns**
+**Note: When importing data from multiple columns, there should not be any empty space between the column names supplied** **Invalid syntax: --columns col1, col2, col3** **Correct syntax: --columns col1,col2,col3**

 ```
 sqoop import \